Settlement Support for Newcomers

-All services are based out of the IS office at 1107 2nd 'A' Avenue North, Lethbridge.
+All services are based out our office located at1107 – 2 Ave.
+A North, Lethbridge.

 Based on the needs of the individual client, Settlement Practitioners may also provide support in the community and at the clients’ home.